tvtaerum/cGANs_housekeeping/README.md

 When we look at the transformed images going into the analysis in detail, we can see effects due to pixelation.
 ![real faces](images/sampleRealImages.png)

-### 5.  how can I use embedding when I have descriptions of pictures?
+### 5.  how can I use embedding when I have descriptions of images?
 There are circumstances where we want to insure that a generated image has particular characteristics, such as a face being attractive, male or female, having high cheek bones, large lips, and other features.
-Looking into the near future, it will be possible to create realistic GAN generated pictures of models wearing fashionable clothing, with specific expressions, and poses for catalogues.
+Looking into the near future, it will be possible to create realistic GAN generated images of models wearing fashionable clothing, with specific expressions, and poses for catalogues.

 There were three parts to this process:
 1. selecting a subset of faces (only those identified as being "attractive"):